awillats/clinc/sketches_and_notation/planning_big_picture/exemplars.md

 - **challenge** opto stim provides common input to many neurons
   - this is a potential confound
   - leads to high bias
-  > any postsynaptic activity induced by stimulation could in prin- ciple come from any of the stimulated neurons, introducing problematic confounders.
+  > any postsynaptic activity induced by stimulation could in principle come from any of the stimulated neurons, introducing problematic confounders.

 - **proposed solution** borrow instrumental variables (IV) from econ.
   - stimulus + refratory period provides approx. random signal